DSRV India has 36 years of experience to offer a depth of knowledge in financial matters.

 Compliance opens doors to global business opportunities, allowing Indian companies to participate actively in the international marketplace.

-Get top-notch advice on India's FEMA compliance rules from DSRV India, a trusted name with 35+ years in tax advisory.
+Get top-notch advice on India's FEMA compliance rules from DSRV India, a trusted name with 35+ years in taxation services which includes tax litigation Services as well.
 Our experts specialize in making FEMA regulations easy for your business.

 We've served 25 sectors and 3000+ clients with a staff of professional CAs.
 Let us handle the complexity of compliance so that your company can easily run smooth international business activities and exchange international currency.